Douglas Cardinal: Personal life

 Cardinal has been married four times and has eight children.
 After his return to Red Deer, Douglas Cardinal met his former high school sweetheart Deirdre.
-Her Irish Catholic family did not accept of their relationship because of his heritage and the two of them eloped.
-This also was a problem, because Cardinal had charges pressed against him as an interracial marriage was illegal at the time.
-He was defended by the archbishop lawyer Anthony Jordan and was not found guilty.
-Deirdre then was pressured to move back with her family, and was raising their first daughter alone.
+Her Irish Catholic family did not accept their relationship because of his heritage, so the pair eloped.
+They had one daughter.

+Because interracial marriages were illegal at the time, charges were pressed against Cardinal.
+Lawyer and archbishop Anthony Jordan defended Cardinal, who was found not guilty.
+However, Deirdre's family pressured her to move home, where she raised her and Cardinal's daughter alone.

-Shortly before he decided to go the United States, he started a relationship with Carole Olson.
-She accompanied him on a road trip 1957 to Texas and they later got married.
-They had three children - Nancy, Guy and Bret.
-The couple split during their years in America due to his preoccupation with work.
-His son Bret is also an architect and has worked with his father for 25 years until he started his own architecture firm.
+Shortly before moving to the United States, Cardinal started a relationship with Carole Olson, who companied him on a road trip 1957 to Texas where they were later married.
+The couple had three children, Nancy, Guy and Bret.
+The couple later divorced due to Cardinal's preoccupation with work.

-He married Marylin Zahar in 1973, with whom he had two children - Lisa and Jean-Marc.
+He married Marylin Zahar in 1973, with whom he had two children, Lisa and Jean-Marc.

 His fourth and current wife, Idoia Arana-Beobide, is of Basque origin and 30 years his junior.
-The two met in 1988 when his designs for the Canadian Museum of History were being constructed.
+They met in 1988 while Cardinal was working on the Canadian Museum of History.
 At the time, she was a tour guide for the museum and an international student taking a museum studies course at a local community college.
-Together they have two children and reside in Ottawa.
-His wife works as a director at his architectural firm.
+Cardinal and Arana-Beobide have two children, Aritz and Lorea, and reside in Ottawa.
+Arana-Beobide works as a director at his architectural firm.